Volunteers taking charge as Ukrainians arrive in the thousands | CBC News

 Unlike the Syrians, most of whom arrived as government-assisted or privately sponsored refugees with immediate access to housing and other essential services here, the Ukrainians are arriving under a purpose-built visa program called Canada-Ukraine Authorization for Emergency Travel (CUAET).

-Under CUAET, Ukrainians can live, work and study in Canada for up to three years, but are largely left to their own devices once they've landed.
-(Last week the federal government announced one-time financial assistance, and is soon expected to announce details of temporary hotel accommodation for new CUAET arrivals.)

-Based on a survey of CUAET applicants by Immigration, Refugees and Citizenship Canada, it's estimated as many as 3,200 Ukrainians have already arrived in Ottawa, and as many as 12,500 could be here by Dec.
-30.
+Based on a survey of CUAET applicants by Immigration, Refugees and Citizenship Canada, it's estimated as many as 3,200 Ukrainians have already arrived in Ottawa, and as many as 12,500 could be here by the end of 2022.

 "There's no tracking or accounting for who's coming.
 It's just like, how do we know how many tourists are in Ottawa on a given day?" she said.